qlyticsllc/qplatform/README.md

 # Qlytics Applications

-01/ Q-DEEP-NLP  -  Automatically processes documents using a combination of Statistical and Deep-Learning approaches.
+Q-DEEP-NLP  -  Automatically processes documents using a combination of Statistical and Deep-Learning approaches.

-02/ Q-DEEP-VISION  -  Computer vision application that combines a convolutional neural network, a framework for supervised learning and a user friendly interface to deliver the ability to detect, track and report on objects and actions within images and videos.
+Q-DEEP-VISION  -  Computer vision application that combines a convolutional neural network, a framework for supervised learning and a user friendly interface to deliver the ability to detect, track and report on objects and actions within images and videos.

 # Qlytics AI Starter Kits

-01/ Machine Learning Starter Kit
+MACHINE LEARNING STARTER KIT

-02/ Deep Learning Starter Kit
+DEEP LEARNING STARTER KIT

-03/ Source & Collect Starter Kit
+SOURCE & COLLECT STARTER KIT

-04/ Data SCience Starter Kit
+DATA SCIENCE STARTER KIT

 # Qlytics Bots + Algorithms
 01/ BOT STORE